 The Dell AW3423DW is fantastic for HDR.
 It has a near-infinite contrast ratio that displays perfect blacks with no blooming in dark rooms.
 HDR games also look amazing, thanks to the high HDR peak brightness that makes small highlights pop, and it displays a wide color gamut.
 However, larger areas of bright colors are noticeably dimmer, which is distracting if you leave HDR enabled in the desktop.
 Also, HDR content looks best in dark rooms because blacks are deep and inky, while in bright rooms, the black levels are raised.

 We tested the Dell AW3423DW, which is a new monitor in Dell's lineup.
 It replaces the Dell Alienware AW3420DW, but it's a completely different monitor, so it's not a true successor.
-There's a variant of this monitor known as the Dell Alienware AW3423DWF; it uses the same panel but supports FreeSync Premium Pro variable refresh rate technology instead of G-SYNC Ultimate, has a different selection of inputs, and runs at a lower native refresh rate.
+There's a variant of this monitor known as the Dell Alienware AW3423DWF; it uses the same panel but supports FreeSync Premium Pro variable refresh rate technology instead of G-SYNC Ultimate, has a different selection of inputs, and features a Console Mode for better compatibility with the PS5.

 |Model||Size||Panel Type||Resolution||Refresh Rate||VRR||HDMI Inputs||DisplayPort Inputs|